Jillian is a mom who has food allergies and years of personal experience to share with the greater food-allergy community.

 - Your doctor and allergist's name and phone number

 If you wear a medical ID bracelet, make sure that you have it on.
 If you need to evacuate to a center by yourself, make sure that you tell people there about your medical condition, what to check for if something happens, and the location of your medications and action plan.

 Remember to charge up your phones!
-If you have a land line, you may want to try to locate one of the old corded kind of phone that is not dependent on electricity to make emergency calls.
+If you have a landline, you may want to try to locate one of the old corded kinds of phones that are not dependent on electricity to make emergency calls.

 Stay safe and warm!
 Please share this with anyone you know living with food allergies.